 Additionally, we facilitate multiple after-school foreign language enrichment offerings on the Montessori campus.
 Beginning at age 3, students can elect to participate in additional Spanish, French and Mandarin Chinese classes that take place after school.
 These extracurricular clubs are based entirely on a practical, conversational curriculum that uses hand-on, manipulative-based learning with attention to multiple learning styles.
 The curriculum is designed to spiral in a continuum to increase retention and early conversation.
-Our After-School Foreign Language Program is organized through the The Development Company, LLC, the strategic partner for children’s foreign language instruction for the Tennessee Foreign Language Institute.
+Our After-School Foreign Language Program is organized through the Tennessee Foreign Language Institute.
 All of our teachers are screened and trained through the TFLI to work with this curriculum.
 All of these classes are taught in low teacher-student settings because interaction and conversation are at the heart of the learning.
 For more information on how to participate in these after-school classes, please see the Extracurricular Activities tab on our website or visit our office.

 For more background on the many benefits of language learning, please visit the resources listed below:

 • American Council on the Teaching of Foreign Languages - What the Research Shows